-The Group rents out its investment properties and office premises in the PRC under operating leases.
-Leases are negotiated and rentals are fixed for an average term of 3 years (2021: 1 year).
+The Group rents out its investment property and office premises in the PRC under operating leases.
+Property rental income earned during the financial year was RMB242,064 (2020: RMB245,749).
+Leases are negotiated and rentals are fixed for an average term of 1 year (2020: 1 year).

-At the end of the financial year, the future minimum lease receivables under non-cancellable operating are as following:
+At the end of the financial year, the Group had contracted with tenants for the following future minimum lease payments: